-Today’s marketplace is competitive.
-It’s full of new products, new sales channels, new customer demands – new everything, really.
-To equip employees with the right knowledge, behaviors, and skills to keep them ahead of the curve, businesses must invest in developing their people through training.
+Today’s world’s is tough for your people.
+Lots of change.
+Lots of uncertainty.
+To equip employees with the right knowledge, behaviors, and skills to keep them engaged, motivated and productive, businesses must invest in developing their people through training.
 The problem is that most training just focuses on delivering the “what to know” and the “how to do it” without explaining the “why”.
 And that is where people will find the inspiration to adopt and sustain new behaviors that solve problems.

 Nine Steps to Create a Motivating Training Curriculum